rust-lang/rust-project-goals/src/2024h2/Polonius.md

 **Owner:** lqd

-Other support provided by [Amanda Stjerna][amanda] as part of her PhD.
+Other support provided by @amandasystems as part of her PhD.

 [amanda]: https://github.com/amandasystems